wureset-tools/docs/docs/index.md

 ## Requirements

-This tool is compatible with Windows 10 or higher.
+This tool is fully compatible with Windows 10 or any higher version of the operating system.

-When you run Reset Windows Update Tool is detected the version or build of the operative system determined the name and family of the operative system.
+Upon running the Reset Windows Update Tool, the tool will automatically detect the version or build of the operating system, which in turn determines the name and family of the system.

-If the operating system is not compatible with this tool, display an error message and the tool will be closed.
+In the event that the operating system is not compatible with the tool, an error message will be displayed and the tool will be closed.

 ## Glossary